 What are the consequences for employers who violate the day of rest or overtime laws?

-Employers who violate day of rest or overtime laws can face legal consequences, including fines, penalties, and liability for unpaid wages, including overtime.
+The consequences for employers who violate the day of rest or overtime laws can face legal consequences, including fines, penalties, and liability for unpaid wages, including overtime.
 Employees may file complaints with the state's labor department or pursue legal action to recover unpaid wages, penalties, and attorney's fees.
-In some cases, violations can lead to class-action lawsuits if multiple employees are affected.
+Violations can sometimes lead to class-action lawsuits if multiple employees are affected.

 What should an employee do if they are required to work 7 days a week without proper compensation?